Bronte suburb profile

 Bronte rental market trends

-The rental market in Bronte has shown stability, with house rents remaining unchanged at $2,125 per week over the past year, while unit rents have experienced a modest increase of 5.6% to $950 per week.
-This coastal suburb continues to attract renters and investors with its stunning beaches and vibrant community, offering a balanced rental market with steady returns.
+The rental market in Bronte has shown stability, with house rents remaining unchanged at $2,150 per week over the past year, while unit rents have experienced a modest increase of 5.4% to $975 per week.
+This coastal suburb continues to attract renters with its stunning beaches and vibrant community, offering a balanced market for both investors and residents.

 Suburbs near Bronte